briandherbert/DuctTapeBackend/README.md

   - Strings throughout your app that might change or need polish later, like "about the author".
 Probably not great if you need translations.
   - Updating values without dealing with code.
 Make an app that shows your middle school's last basketball game results, then give a parent access to the spreadsheet for editing.
   - Game stuff.
 Use values for level-building, riddle-of-the-day, monthy geocache clues.
   - Theming that reacts to real world events.
-The background image is a pic of the highest-grossing movie.
+The background image is a pic of the highest-grossing weekend movie.

 There are more solid solutions built around this idea that involve publishing your doc to the Web as a public page, then getting the data back as JSON, though in my tests, the server response was very slow and the payload was padded with extra data.